Storytelling is a catalyst for connection. It helps us to discover our own identities and empathize with those around us.

-- May – October 2019: mama.film is born a as pop-up microcinema in a shipping container in Wichita, Kansas, screening more than 30 independent films over 6 months
+- May – October: mamafilm is born a as pop-up microcinema in a shipping container in Wichita, Kansas, screening more than 30 independent films over 6 months

-- August 2020: we launch rePRO – first as a virtual film festival – featuring 25 films dedicated to reproductive healthcare and honoring actor and activist Martha Plimpton
+- August: we launch rePROFilm – first as a virtual film festival – featuring 25 films dedicated to reproductive healthcare and honoring actor and activist Martha Plimpton

-- June 2021: Feminist Foremothers is selected as an Official Seletion of SeriesFest where it wins the WIFMCO Content Creator Award
+- June: Feminist Foremothers is selected as an Official Selection of SeriesFest where it wins the WIFMCO Content Creator Award

-- August 2021: We present the second rePRO virtual film festival, featuring 15 films that were 100% directed by female- identifying and 67% directed by BIPOC or AAPI filmmakers
+- August: We present the second rePROFillm virtual film festival, featuring 15 films that were 100% directed by female- identifying and 67% directed by BIPOC or AAPI filmmakers

-- September 2021: We forgo our brick & mortar venue in favor of a nomadic format – meeting audiences where they, are by partnering with other cultural organizations
+- September: We forgo our brick & mortar venue in favor of a nomadic cinema format – meeting audiences where they, are by partnering with other cultural organizations